coolzoom/StygianCore/README.md

 ### <p align="center">![StygianCore](https://stygianthebest.github.io/assets/img/projects/stygiancore/StygianTheBestThanksYouAll.jpg)</p>

+## TL;DR

+**You should read the rest of this document thoroughly before submitting any questions or bug reports.** From here you can continue reading - _probably a good idea_ - or skip to the [Getting Started](https://stygianthebest.github.io/projects/server-stygiancore#getting-started) section.

 ## DOCUMENTATION & SUPPORT

 ### This repack is released with _no official support_.
 All questions, requests, and bug reports should be directed through the StygianCore [GitHub](https://github.com/StygianTheBest) repo(s).
 Be sure to follow the repos to see when I put out an update or bugfix.
 I will respond to all questions as time permits.